Vi-Co

 Vi-Co was a brand of chocolate milk manufactured by the company Dairy Producers.
 When Dairy Producers were bought out by Dairyland in 1995, the Vi-Co line was abolished.
 It was available in Saskatchewan, Canada, a few parts of Manitoba, New Brunswick and Quebec.
-Laiterie Royala in Beauce, Quebec, still uses the name Vico for one of their chocolate milk products.
+Laiterie Royale in Beauce, Quebec, still uses the name Vico for one of their chocolate milk products.

 The term 'Vi-Co' is still occasionally used today in Saskatchewan and Quebec as a slang term for any chocolate milk.
 It is a notable regional attribute for both provinces and is frequently cited as a defining feature of Saskatchewan's folk history.

 An alcoholic beverage, a variation of the White Russian, was made with vodka, ice, and Vi-Co, and known as the "Psycho Vi-Co".

 Vi-Co was available in Ontario as far back as the 1930s.
 The Bowmanville Dairy, owned by the Bettles family at the time, introduced Vi-Co in their page 4 ad in the Canadian Statesman on August 27, 1936.

 Vi-Co was also a chocolate milk trademark for the Sherbrooke Pure Milk Co.
 (1911-1976) in Sherbrooke, Québec.
 Vi-Co is still widely used as referring to any chocolate milk in the eastern townships.

-Vico Malaysia

-Vico is a nutritious chocolate malt beverage produced by Maestro Swiss Management Services Sdn.
-Bhd.
-Vico has an extensive range of chocolate malt drinks marketed in Malaysia.